shivan-s/shivan.xyz/content/posts/life/first-solo/index.md

 cover:
   image: posing.jpg
   alt: Person posing in front of a plane
-  caption: Posing in front oF Feilding Aviation
+  caption: Posing in front of Feilding Aviation
   relative: false
   hidden: false
 ---